Brute-Force2020/NurseYou---Optum-Stratethon_Season-2_Submission/README.md

 2. We also provide a private chat feature where the patients can personally message other patients, doctors as private chat and get their personal health, problems solved.

-3. Thus with this system we can raise a general health awareness among the population of the country which can help curb or prevent the spread of viruses and other infections by seeking medical guidance from health experts.
+3. Thus with this system we can raise a general health awareness among the population of the country which can help curb or prevent the spread of viruses and other infections by seeking medical guidance from health expertsChat UI - Create channels, discuss health issues and chat privately to doctors, recieve updates & notification, share media |.

 Features we provide:
 1. Register and Login